-On the other hand, the Physical Resource Allocation and the Service Deployment steps are the most time consuming.
-Resource allocation involves the servers' boot-up time, which entails the prolongation of the general deployment time.
+On the other hand, the Physical Resource Allocation and the Service Deployment steps are the most time-consuming.
+Resource allocation involves the servers' boot-up time, which entails the prolongation of the total deployment time.
 However, in case of the core cloud nodes, the resource allocation requires as much as 74% of deployment time when Nodes = 5, which significantly decreases at 30% when Nodes = 30.
 The corresponding percentages range from 69-37% in case of edge cloud nodes.
 This decrease is due to the fact that the time remains almost stable with the increase of the nodes.
-Opposed to this observation, the requirements of the Service Deployment step in time increase with the number of nodes.
-As a result, service deployment time occupies 14-40% and 16-38% (in respect to the number of nodes) of the total slice deployment time when core and edge cloud nodes are employed, respectively.
+In contrast to this observation, the delay incurred for Service Deployment increases with the number of nodes.
+As a result, service deployment attributes 14 - 40% and 16 - 38% (in respect to the number of nodes) of the total slice deployment time when core and edge cloud nodes are employed, respectively.